codemix/restyii/README.md

 A RESTful HATEOAS compliant extension for Yii.
 Allows your application to serve and accept json, jsonp, xml, csv or html using the same code.

+## WARNING: Pre-alpha software, use at your own risk.

 # Installation.

 Install using composer.
 Requires php 5.3 or later.